0x211b/smart_screen/README.md

 Need error checking of main program and each module.

-Would like to have hyperlinks in modules to expand info (with a timout feature to drop back to main)
+Would like to have hyperlinks in modules to expand info (with a timeout feature to drop back to main)